seanbao/mnemonas/SECURITY.md

 make security-check NPM_AUDIT=1
 ```

 By default, `make security-check` covers Go with `govulncheck` and Rust with `cargo audit` for both the dataplane and `tools/proto-gen`.
 Frontend `npm audit --audit-level=high` is opt-in through `NPM_AUDIT=1` because it sends the dependency tree to the configured npm registry.
-CI runs Go, Rust, and frontend dependency checks on pull requests and pushes.
+CI runs Go, Rust, and frontend dependency checks on configured repository events.

 ## Known Security Considerations